russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Whether you are a visual learner or not, most brains are able to create more vivid imagery through listening to speech rather than reading it.
 In fact, several studies show that listening to audiobooks produces more of a brain response than simply reading words off a page.
 This is because speech filled with emotion and various tones allows more room for your brain’s visual processes to kick in.

-Although reading a book in any format allows your brain to imagine scenarios and pictures in your head, listening to an audiobook will lead to a deeper visualization of the content through audio settings and descriptions.
+Although reading a good book in any format allows your brain to imagine scenarios and pictures in your head, listening to an audiobook will lead to a deeper visualization of the content through audio settings and descriptions.
 This is done through character voices, background music, and dramatic narrations.
 In the same way that a heart-wrenching movie is more likely to elicit an emotional response rather than reading the script, audiobooks bring a story to life by allowing listeners to empathize more with a story.

 Build critical listening skills